serbinskis/minecraft-plugins/SMPTweaks/README.md

 ## No Arrow Infinity

-Allows players to use a bow with infinity without arrows
+Allows players to use a bow with infinity without arrows.

 ## Server Pause